"

 • The piano performs the typical division of three quarter notes per beat.

-• At the same time, in measure 90, the violin performs duplets (two quarter notes equal one beat).
+• At the same time, in measure 90, the violin plays duplets (two quarter notes equal one beat).

-• Since these rhythms are occurring at the same time, it creates a polyrhythm.
+• Since these rhythms happen simultaneously, it creates a polyrhythm.

-• Notice that in both the violin part and the piano part, there are still two beats per measure.
-It is only the divisions that are different.
+• Notice that both the violin and the piano parts still have two beats per measure.
+Only the divisions differ.

-Polyrhythms can last longer than a measure or two.
-Indeed, when the polyrhythm occurs throughout an entire movement, composers may simply change the time signature as Bach does in Example 7.3.5.
+Polyrhythms can extend beyond just one or two measures.
+In fact, when the polyrhythm lasts throughout an entire movement, composers might simply change the time signature, as Bach does in Example 7.3.9.

-• The melody occurs in the oboes and first violins in a compound triple meter (9/8).
+• The melody appears in the oboes and first violins in a compound triple meter (9/8).

-• At the same time, the other instruments have the time signature of a simple triple meter (3/4).
+• At the same time, the other instruments have a time signature of a simple triple meter (3/4).

-• Rather than writing triplets each time, Bach simply changed the time signature of the oboes and first violins to 9/8.
+• Instead of writing triplets each time, Bach simply changed the time signature of the oboes and first violins to 9/8.

-• This is an example of polyrhythm because the compound triple and simple triple time signatures occur simultaneously.
-Both meters have three beats per measure; however, the divisions differ.
+• This is an example of polyrhythm because the compound triple and simple triple time signatures happen at the same time.
+Both meters have three beats per measure; however, their divisions differ.

-In Example 7.3.6, Smyth uses polyrhythm and also combines two duplets to form a quadruplet, or a division of four.
+In Example 7.3.10, Smyth uses polyrhythm and combines two duplets to form a quadruplet, or a division of four.

 Example 7.3.6.
 Duplets and quadruplets: Smyth, String Quartet in E Minor, i – Allegretto lirico

-• The second violin and viola strongly maintain the simple duple meter of 6/8.
-In addition to the divisions of three, each beat is accented.
+• The second violin and viola firmly uphold the simple duple meter of ¢ƒ.
+In addition to the division of three, each beat is accented.

 • On the third eighth note where the second violin and viola have rests, the cello enters with a syncopated eighth note tied to a quarter note to fill the meter’s division of three.

 • The first violin plays a duplet in measures 226 and 229.
-The two eighth notes equally divide the beat of the dotted quarter note.
+The two eighth notes evenly divide the beat of the dotted quarter note.

-• In common time, the quarter note receives one beat and the subdivision is four sixteenth notes.
+• In common time, the quarter note gets one beat, and the subdivision consists of four sixteenth notes.

-• The treble clef of the piano accompaniment is divided equally into six sixteenth notes, forming sextuplets.
-Because the subdivision of six resembles the subdivision of a dotted quarter note beat, the sextuplet is an example of borrowed subdivision.
+• The treble clef of the piano accompaniment is divided equally into six sixteenth notes, creating sextuplets.
+Since the subdivision of six resembles the subdivision of a dotted quarter note beat, the sextuplet is an example of borrowed subdivision.

-• In the voice part, the sixteenth notes imply a regular subdivision of four.
-As a result, polyrhythm occurs.
+• In the voice part, the sixteenth notes suggest a consistent subdivision of four, which leads to the occurrence of polyrhythm.

-In addition to borrowed divisions and borrowed subdivisions, beats can be divided into any number (within reasons).
-In Example 7.3.8, Massanet divides the quarter note beat into three and into five.
+In addition to borrowed divisions and subdivisions, beats can be divided into any number (within reason).
+In Example 7.3.12, Massenet divides the quarter note beat into three and five parts.

-• In common time, the quarter note receives one beat, the division is two eighth notes, and the subdivision is four sixteenth notes.
+• In common time, the quarter note gets one beat, the division is two eighth notes, and the subdivision is four sixteenth notes.

-• In the first bar, the violin performs an eighth-note triplet, where three eighth notes equal one beat.
+• In the first bar, the violin plays an eighth-note triplet, where three eighth notes make up one beat.

 • In measure 3, five sixteenth notes equal one beat: this is a quintuplet.

-A quintuplet is not a type of borrowed division (three eighth notes) or a type of borrowed subdivision (six sixteenth notes), but is a type of tuplet.
-Squeezing five sixteenth notes into one beat is a different type of division than the typical division (two eighth notes) or typical subdivision (four sixteenth notes).
-Because a quintuplet of five is closer to the four-sixteenth-note division, the note values used for the quintuplet are sixteenth notes (rather than eighth notes).
+A quintuplet is not a type of borrowed division, like three eighth notes, or a type of borrowed subdivision, like six sixteenth notes, but is instead a kind of tuplet.
+Placing five sixteenth notes into one beat represents a different division than the usual division (two eighth notes) or subdivision (four sixteenth notes).
+Since a quintuplet of five is closer to the four-sixteenth-note division, the note values used for the quintuplet are sixteenth notes instead of eighth notes.

 A beat can be divided into any number of notes.
-Although each type of tuplet technically has a name (e.g., a beat divided into nine is called a nonuplet), we will only be using the most common divisions:
+Although each type of tuplet has a specific name (for example, a beat divided into nine is called a nonuplet), we will only use the most common divisions.

 • Triplet: borrowed division in simple meters